Conditioned stochastic stability of equilibrium states on uniformly hyperbolic sets: Properties of on and local results for vanishing weights Pg on Bᵗˢ and QEMs for vanishing weights

 where $\mathcal F_b(Y) \coloneqq \{h:Y\to \R;\ h \text{ is bounded and measurable}\}$, is strong Feller, i.e.~for every $h\in \mathcal F_b(Y)$ we have that $\calP_{\e, Y} h $ is a continuous function. \end{lemma}

-We are ready to prove the local existence and uniqueness of quasi-ergodic measures as well as conditioned stochastic stability as in Theorem~\ref{thm:local} for H\"older weights vanishing on the boundary of the isolating neighbourhood $V$.
+We are ready to prove the local existence and uniqueness of quasi-ergodic measures as well as conditioned stochastic stability, i.e.~Theorem~\ref{thm:local}, for H\"older weights vanishing on the boundary of the isolating neighbourhood $V$.